-These Chorizo Stuffed Spaghetti Squash bowls are a fun and surprisingly simple dinner.
+Chorizo stuffed spaghetti squash bowls make a fun and simple weeknight dinner.
 They're filled with flavor and easy to make with just a handful of ingredients.

 Preparing spaghetti squash

-I like to slice off the very bottom and very top of my squash, giving me a flat surface to balance on while I slice the squash again, lengthwise.
+I like to slice off the very bottom and very top of my squash, which provides a flat surface to balance on while slicing the squash in half.

-Spaghetti squash skin can be very tough, and may require a bit of muscle to slice through.
+Spaghetti squash skin can be tough and may require a bit of muscle to slice through.
 If you're having trouble slicing your squash, here's a tip.

 Pierce your squash all over with a fork, then microwave for 2-3 minutes, or until the skin is soft enough to cut through.
-Be careful - it may be hot straight from the microwave.
+Microwaving steams the flesh inside slightly, making it easier to slice through.

-Once your squash is sliced in half, you'll want to scoop out the seeds and discard them.
+Once your squash is sliced in half, use a spoon to scoop out the innards and seeds.
+Now your squash is ready to be seasoned.

 Chorizo Stuffed Spaghetti Squash